 In addition, think about the people you know personally.
 How many of them would purchase box seats to opening night at the symphony?
 How many of them regularly attend gallery openings, or are the first to reserve tickets to opening night at the ballet?
 If they're like most of us, they don't do any of these things.
 But if you're among an exclusive crowd of wealthy and refined patrons of the arts, then you'll feel right at home in the Madison Ave / E 60th St neighborhood: a neighborhood in which more "urban sophisticates" live than 99.8% of neighborhoods across the U.S. Here, your neighbors are defined as having urbane tastes in literature, music, live theatre and the arts.
 They are wealthy, educated, travel in style, and live a big city lifestyle whether or not they live in or near a big city.
 In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for active retirees and highly educated executives.

-Did you know that the Madison Ave / E 60th St neighborhood has more Greek and Russian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Madison Ave / E 60th St neighborhood has more Eastern European and Greek ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 4.1% of this neighborhood's residents have Greek ancestry and 7.0% have Russian ancestry.
+In fact, 6.0% of this neighborhood's residents have Eastern European ancestry and 6.2% have Greek ancestry.

 Madison Ave / E 60th St is also pretty special linguistically.
 Significantly, 4.5% of its residents five years old and above primarily speak Portuguese at home.
 While this may seem like a small percentage, it is higher than 99.1% of the neighborhoods in America.